BRICS to commit $100 billion to FX fund, completion a way off

 By Lidia Kelly and Alessandra Prentice

-ST. PETERSBURG, Russia The BRICS group of emerging economies will contribute $100 billion (64 billion pounds) to a fighting fund to steady currency markets destabilised by an expected pullback of U.S. monetary stimulus, Russian President Vladimir Putin said on Thursday.
+ST. PETERSBURG, Russia, Sept 5 The BRICS group of emerging economies will contribute $100 billion to a fighting fund to steady currency markets destabilised by an expected pullback of U.S. monetary stimulus, China and Russia said on Thursday.

-China, holder of the world's largest foreign exchange reserves, will contribute the bulk of the currency pool.
+China, holder of the world's largest foreign exchange reserves, will contribute the lion's share of the currency pool.
 But it will be much smaller than the $240 billion originally envisaged and officials said it would not be functional for some time yet.

-"The initiative to establish a BRICS currency reserve pool is at its final stage," Putin said in opening remarks to a meeting of BRICS leaders during a Group of 20 summit in Russia's second city, St. Petersburg.
-"Its capital volume has been agreed at $100 billion."

-At the meeting of BRICS leaders, China committed $41 billion; Brazil, India and Russia $18 billion each; and South Africa $5 billion.
+"The scale of the reserve arrangement will be $100 billion and China will take the lion's share of this," China's Vice Finance Minister Zhu Guangyao told a briefing at the Group of 20 summit in St. Petersburg, Russia.

-Earlier both Chinese Vice Finance Minister Zhu Guangyao and Russian Deputy Finance Minister Sergei Storchak said details still needed to be worked out, suggesting that - beyond the announcement - much more work would need to be done on the reserve facility.
+Both Zhu and Russian Deputy Finance Minister Sergei Storchak said details still needed to be worked out, suggesting that - beyond the announcement - much more work would need to be done on the reserve facility.

-"We have asked not to create unnecessary expectations," Storchak told Reuters.
-"Politically, the countries are ready, but technically they are not."

 A joint BRICS development bank, with capital of up to $50 billion, is also still months away from realisation amid disagreements over burden sharing and where it should be based.